Lz4Lz/irc-lib/README.md

 the re-organisation and channel-based communication structure of `*Conn.send()` and `*Conn.recv()`.
 I'm sure things could be more asynchronous, still.

-This code is (c) 2009-23 Alex Bramley, and released under the same licence terms as Go itself.
+This code is (c) 2009-23 Alex Bramley, (c) 2025 KernelPanic451, (c) 2025 Lz4Lz and released under the same licence terms as Go itself.

 Contributions gratefully received from: